duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Do not power the robot off (by holding the battery button) while this is in process.

-If you connect to your robot by some method in [](#sec:duckiebot_network) you should be able to "ping" it:
+You know that your Pi has successfully booted when you are able to ping your robot with the command bellow or with some method in [](#sec:duckiebot_network):

 ```
 laptop $ ping ![hostname].local
 ```

+Note that you should be connected to the same network as the robot in order to do that.
+If you are using a virtual machine you should use Bridged connection (typically NAT is used by default).

 You should see output similar to the following:​